looztra/asdf-kubectl-bindrole/README.md

 ## Use

-Check out the [asdf](https://github.com/asdf-vm/asdf) readme for instructions on how to install and manage versions of kubectl-bindrole.
+Check out the [asdf](https://github.com/asdf-vm/asdf) readme for instructions on how to install and manage versions of kubectl-bindrole/kubectl-rolesum.